The-OpenROAD-Project/OpenLane-MPW-CI/README.md

 git submodule add <PROJECT_URL> ./designs/<PROJECT_NAME>
 ```

+Also you can view current CI design description [here](./designs/README.md)

 ### Create configuration files

 For each design in your project, you will need to create a folder under [scripts](./scripts).